darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/export-selected.md

 on conflict
 : _create unique filename_: Automatically choose a unique new file name if the generated filename conflicts with an existing file.

 : _overwrite_: Automatically overwrite any existing files with the same name.
 This option will present you with a confirmation dialog in order to protect you from accidental data loss.

-Selecting “skip” will result in images not being exported when the destination filename already exists.
+: _skip_: Do not export images if the destination filename already exists.

 file format